michealmouner/application-backend-artists/README.md

 ### I use nelmio API Doc to help me
 ### I assumed that all lengths inside the json for fixtures is 00:00 without hours

-### how did I build this app proccess and thoughts.
+### How did I build this app proccess and thoughts.
 - I created database according to the json file Artist -> Albums -> Songs
 - After that I started to create the fixtures and apply it
 - Then I start creating controller for artist and another one for album